 Meanwhile, many hobbyists choose the Rainbow Shark for their grey and red coloring of their bodies.
 These omnivores can generally grow up to 6 inches and live between 5 and 8 years.
 The good thing is that they’re quite cheap and easy to purchase, at only around $3 per fish!

 Our top tip for keeping these freshwater aquarium sharks is to ensure that there are enough nooks and crannies in your tank.
 These hiding places will help alleviate much of their territorial behaviors.

 So how do they look like?
-They have a dark grey body with brightly coloured red fins and tail.
+They have a dark grey body with brightly colored red fins and tails.
 This stark contrast can provide a vibrant addition to your tank, which is one of their appeals.
 They also have a long and flat belly with a pointed snout, while the upright dorsal fin is one feature that no one could miss.

 In terms of size, they are not very big and will grow only up to 6 inches in length.
 You can’t distinguish younger fishes who have not sexually matured by their gender.
 As adults, mature females display thick bodies while male fishes will have tiny black lines on their fins.
 The males will also look brighter, while generally thinner in build.

 You may have heard of the Albino Rainbow Shark, which is a popular variety in the market.
 They also have vivid red fins, but white bodies instead of grey.

 One of the reasons why this species is not exactly beginner-friendly is because of their naturally aggressive and territorial behaviors.
 This dominance becomes more prominent as the fish grows larger.
 They can bite and chase other species.
 On the other hand, juvenile rainbow sharks tend to be timid and enjoy hiding.